Family Medicine Learning Exchange

 Spread the love

-Seed convenes university partners from Malawi and Zambia to strengthen family medicine education
+Seed convenes university partners from Malawi and Zambia to strengthen family medicine education.

 Seed Global Health recently convened a three-day meeting to foster collaboration and knowledge exchange between the family medicine programs at Kamuzu University of Health Sciences in Malawi and the University of Zambia (UNZA).
 The gathering supported the growth of these academic departments and their contributions to primary healthcare education in the region.